Ear Farm @ Pianos; Drink Up Buttercup, Project Jenny Project Jan

 Project Jenny Project Jan @ Piano’s

 Project Jenny Project Jan was a treat to behold.
 Jeremy Haines (vocalist) is joined on stage with Sammy Rubin (programmer/keyboardist).
-Rubin’s feverish dance grooves are combined with the extraordinary mock speed rap of Haines.
-In front of a backdrop of video graphic editing, Jeremy includes every cliché dance move a geek dressed in a white suit and black tie could conjure.
-Much like a Saturday Night Live skit except this is not a joke, the talent is undeniable.
-Sammy behind the digital set up would smile and occasionally do an arm wave creating a comedic contrast to Jeremy's intense kinetic performance .
+Rubin’s feverish dance grooves are combined with Haines's extraordinary mock-speed rap.
+In front of a backdrop of video graphic editing, Jeremy includes every cliché dance move a geek dressed in a white suit, and black tie could conjure.
+Much like a Saturday Night Live skit, except this is not a joke, the talent is undeniable.
+Behind the digital setup, Sammy would smile and occasionally do an arm wave, creating a comedic contrast to Jeremy's intense kinetic performance.
 It was a rip and a roar of an art performance, full of sweat and energy.
 Hysterically, Karaoke gone Real.
 I loved them!

 The Beets